SHTprogrammer/dataStructures14/week1/textQuestionsWeek1.md

 log(D) days

-3. Weiss, Exercise 2.7 - note that part b of this problem is actually part of the programming assignment.
-Place your answers to part a, and part c in the written solutions.
+>>>3.
+Weiss, Exercise 2.7 - note that part b of this problem is actually
+>>>part of the programming assignment.
+Place your answers to part a,
+>>>and part c in the written solutions.

 >>> For each of the following six program fragments:
 >>> a.
 Give an analysis of the running time (Big-Oh will do).